Political Gadgets home Individual Politician Summary

 Voted for

-regional processing of asylum seekers privatising government-owned assets decreasing availability of welfare payments increasing indexation of HECS-HELP debts Senate electoral reform putting welfare payments onto cashless debit cards (or indue cards) on a temporary basis as a trial a same-sex marriage plebiscite increasing the initial tax rate for working holiday makers to 19% an Australian Building and Construction Commission (ABCC) increasing scrutiny of unions stopping people who arrive by boat from ever coming to Australia
+regional processing of asylum seekers privatising government-owned assets decreasing availability of welfare payments increasing accessibility of government data and documents increasing indexation of HECS-HELP debts Senate electoral reform putting welfare payments onto cashless debit cards (or indue cards) on a temporary basis as a trial a same-sex marriage plebiscite increasing the initial tax rate for working holiday makers to 19% an Australian Building and Construction Commission (ABCC) increasing scrutiny of unions

 Mixed / less clear